12/17/2024

 First of all, take the tips below and run with them, however, you may also need to see a PT for a personalized program, especially if you’ve had chronic back pain, recurrent bouts of pain, or other past injuries that impact your pain.

 Have you tried these on your own yet?
 Do you need a personalized program or accountability?
-Check out my physical therapy services, or add remote programming so you can walk in the gym and know exactly what to do to reach your goals.
-Schedule a free consult here, or just follow along for my free content on Instagram and Youtube.
+Check out my physical therapy and strength training services if you are interested.
+Don’t want to commit to sessions?
+Schedule a one time virtual assessment here, or just follow along for my free content on Instagram and Youtube.